 Having a flood or a leak in your business can be very damaging and could even result in you having to shut shop whilst the problem is fixed – a financial drain in more ways than one!
 Not to mention it’s also a major waste of water.
-According to CCWater (Water Watchdog), 3.1 billion litres of water are lost each day through leaky pipes in the UK, that’s enough to fill almost 1,250 Olympic swimming pools!
+According to CCW – the voice for water consumers, 3.1 billion litres of water are lost each day through leaky pipes in the UK, that’s enough to fill almost 1,250 Olympic swimming pools!
 Detecting a leak later down the line could lead to an unexpected flood, damaging your property, requiring both time and money to be fixed, not an ideal situation…

 One way to avoid this is to check your business regularly for any internal leaks, just follow our five easy steps:

 For more useful advice on leaky pipes and to find a skilled professional, click here.